gyt1145028706/XY-Tokenizer/readme.md

 ## News 📢

 - **[2025-06-28]** We released the code and checkpoints of XY-Tokenizer.
 Check out our [paper](https://arxiv.org/pdf/2506.23325) and [demo](https://gyt1145028706.github.io/XY-Tokenizer.github.io/)!
+- **[2025-07-11]** We released the XY-Tokenizer [blog](https://gyt1145028706.github.io/XY-Tokenizer.github.io/) with detailed technical insights and experimental results!

 ## Installation 🛠️